DehitTrivedi/DataScienceBootcampFall2023/README.md

 # DataScienceBootcampFall2023

-This repository contains take home assignments and my projject work for Data Science Bootcamp by NYU Tandon School of Engineering.
+This repository contains take home assignments and my project work for Data Science Bootcamp by NYU Tandon School of Engineering.